sebastian-software/babel-preset-edge/readme.md

 - Optimizations for React during development (richer debug capabilities) and production (less code).
 - Automatic environment specific ES2015/2016/2017 support using [Preset Env](https://github.com/babel/babel-preset-env)
 - High performance async/await transpilation using [Fast Async](https://github.com/MatAtBread/fast-async) and [nodeent](https://github.com/MatAtBread/nodent#performance)
-- Support for new dynamic `import()` statement which is used for dynamic chunk creation in Webpack since version 2.
+- Support for dynamic `import()` statement which is used for dynamic chunk creation in Webpack (since version 2).
+Plus it adds support for dynamic CSS loading + automatic chunkNames.
 - Local module support for easily referencing sources inside the `src` folder of the project using the [module resolver plugin](https://github.com/tleunen/babel-plugin-module-resolver).
 - Support for converting often times used upcoming ES standards like class properties and object rest spread.
 - Prefers external polyfills and helpers instead of baked-in code which is especially beneficial for caching and code splitting.